syncfusion-content/windowsforms-docs/WindowsForms/SfScrollFrame/Appearance.md

 By default, the `SfScrollFrame` loads the scrollbars with the default appearance.
 This section explains about how to customize the default appearance of the scrollbars using the style properties.

 ### ScrollBar appearance
-The inner elements of the scrollbars can be customized by using the [ScrollBarStyleInfo](http://172.16.0.145:8080/Syncfusion.Core.WinForms/api/Syncfusion.WinForms.Scroll.ScrollBarStyleInfo.html) property.
+The inner elements of the scrollbars can be customized by using the **ScrollBarStyleInfo** property.
 This allows to change the appearance of the horizontal and vertical scrollbars separately.
-The horizontal scroll bar appearance can be customized by using the [HorizontalScrollBar.Style](http://172.16.0.145:8080/Syncfusion.Core.WinForms/api/Syncfusion.WinForms.Scroll.SfScrollBarBase.html#Syncfusion_WinForms_Scroll_SfScrollBarBase_Style) property.
-The[ScrollBarStyleInfo](http://172.16.0.145:8080/Syncfusion.Core.WinForms/api/Syncfusion.WinForms.Scroll.ScrollBarStyleInfo.html) contains all the settings that control the appearance of the scrollbar.
+The horizontal scroll bar appearance can be customized by using the **HorizontalScrollBar.Style** property.
+The ScrollBarStyleInfo contains all the settings that control the appearance of the scrollbar.

 {% tabs %}
 {% highlight c# %}